What Reading Level Should My Child Be At? A Simple Grade-by-Grade Guide

 Grade 1

-By the end of first grade, most children can read simple sentences with common words, sound out unfamiliar words using basic phonics, and follow a short story with a clear plot.
-Fluency is still developing — reading aloud may be halting — but the mechanics should be increasingly reliable.
-Comprehension at this stage is focused on simple, literal understanding.
+By the end of first grade, most kids can read simple sentences with common words, sound out unfamiliar words using basic phonics, and follow a short story with a clear plot.

 Grade 2

-Second grade is typically when reading starts to feel smoother.
-Children are reading short books and simple chapter books with growing confidence, recognizing a larger bank of words automatically, and starting to retell what they have read in their own words.
-Reading for basic information — not just stories — begins here.
+Second grade is usually when reading starts to feel smoother.
+Kids are reading short books and simple chapter books with growing confidence, recognizing a larger bank of words on sight, and starting to retell what they've read in their own words.
+For a detailed look at what reading level a 7-year-old should be at, that guide covers the full range of what's normal at this age.

 Grade 3

-Third grade marks an important transition: children shift from learning to read to reading to learn.
-Most third graders can read independently for meaningful stretches of time, understand multi-paragraph passages, and follow more complex narrative and informational text.
-If a child is significantly behind at this stage, it tends to affect all other subjects too.
+Third grade is usually when kids shift from learning to read to reading to learn.
+Most third graders can read on their own for longer stretches, understand multi-paragraph passages, and follow more complex stories and informational text.

 Grade 4

 By fourth grade, the expectation is that a child can handle longer, more complex texts and begin to read between the lines.
-Inference — understanding what is implied but not directly stated — becomes part of the picture.
-Vocabulary matters more here because the gap between what children know and what they encounter in text starts to widen.
+Inference (understanding what is implied but not directly stated) becomes part of the picture.

 Grade 5

-Fifth graders who are on track can read chapter books and nonfiction texts with solid comprehension, draw conclusions, identify main ideas in complex passages, and discuss what they have read with some analytical depth.
-Reading at this level supports independent research and writing, not just consumption.
+Fifth graders who are on track can read chapter books and nonfiction with solid comprehension, draw conclusions, identify main ideas in complex passages, and discuss what they've read with some depth.

 Common Questions About Reading Levels